Rifat-Ahammed/Learning_rate/README.md

   This illustrates the risk of choosing a too high learning rate, where the model may fail to converge properly and instead oscillate around or overshoot the minimum.<br/>

 #
 To delve deeper into the mathematics of learning rates in the context of gradient descent, let's start by defining a simple but concrete example.
 I'll use a quadratic function as our loss function, (L(w)), and illustrate how the learning rate ((\alpha)) influences the gradient descent process mathematically.

+# Loss Function

+Consider a simple quadratic loss function:
+$L(w) = (w - 4)^2$